reinteractive/secretlink/README.md

-TopSekr.it is available for anyone to use at [https://TopSekr.it/](https://TopSekr.it/), it is a Ruby on Rails application created and built by [reinteractive](https://reinteractive.net/) and hosted thorugh reinteractive's [OpsCare service](https://reinteractive.net/service/ops-care).
+TopSekr.it is available for anyone to use at [https://TopSekr.it/](https://TopSekr.it/), it is a Ruby on Rails application created and built by [reinteractive](https://reinteractive.net/) and hosted through reinteractive's [OpsCare service](https://reinteractive.net/service/ops-care).
 It has been made open source to ensure transparency on the service and to encourage contribution to improve the security of the application.